Muzamil-Nawaz/ImageViewingAppWithGestureDetection/README.md

 It uses onFlung event to detect the finger swipe direction.

-You can learn implementation of all GestureDetection from this app.
+You can learn implementation of GestureDetection from this app.

 Feel free to use the code and make changes.